lzfaith/BeautifulSoup-Goose/README.md

 # BeautifulSoup-Goose
-Using BeautifulSoup grabs products' information.
+Using Python's BeautifulSoup lib to grab products' information.